|

 P.S.

-I shall probably repeat below things we agree upon, so I apologize in advance.
-I just want to make sure I am perfectly clear on things, and that there is no further misunderstanding (though a few disagreements, maybe).
+agree upon, so I apologize in advance.
+I just want to make sure I am

-I don’t think you and I have any conflict in the understanding of what signals are.
+(though a few disagreements, maybe).
+The definition of “signals” I don’t think you and I have any conflict in the understanding of what signals are.
 There are, however, some difficulties with current definitions.
 I think I have recently clarified this in a recent paper.
 I’ll try to explain this point below, in this section.

 My 1997 paper (toward a general model, following my 1994 paper [cheating signals]) went a long way in clarify what signals are, as you and Harper pointed out (with regard to the 1994 paper), but the definition was still incomplete.